Important Legal Disclaimer

 Regulatory Compliance: Real estate and financial advisory services in Canada are regulated at the provincial/territorial level.
 Only properly licensed professionals can provide advice specific to your situation.

 Information Currency: Canadian real estate laws, tax regulations, mortgage rules, and government programs change regularly.
-Information in this article may become outdated.
+Information and calculations provided may become outdated.
 Always verify current details through official sources and licensed professionals before making decisions.

 No Liability: While reasonable efforts have been made to ensure accuracy, no warranty is provided regarding the completeness, accuracy, or currency of the information.
 Use of this information is entirely at your own risk.

-Key Error Most Canadian Home Builders Make on Their House Checklist
+Key Error Most Canadian Home Builders Make on Their House Construction Checklist

-Hiring on price instead of cold-climate skill is a $50,000 error waiting to happen.
-This item should be at the top of every construction checklist.
+Hiring on price instead of winter skill is a $50,000 error waiting to happen.
+This item should be at the top of every new build checklist.

 Every year, Canadians build about 200,000 new homes.
 Of those, 23% have major defects within three years.
-These defects could have been stopped with one simple checklist item during the contractor pick process.
+These defects could have been stopped.
+You just needed one simple item on your list when picking a builder.

-The question 89% never include on their building checklist: "Show me three Canadian winter builds you've done and their energy ratings."
+The question 89% never include on their list: "Show me three Canadian winter builds you have done and their energy ratings."

-What House Checklist Guides from the US Miss: Canadian Building Isn't the Same
+What House Construction Checklist Guides from the US Miss: Building Home Canada Is Not the Same

-Canadian building isn't just American building with more insulation.
-Your house checklist must account for freeze-thaw cycles, moisture control, and heating system design that decide whether your home costs $3,000 or $8,000 per year to heat.
+Building home Canada is not just American building with more insulation.
+Your construction guide must include freeze-thaw cycles, moisture control, and heating design specific to building home Canada conditions.
+These factors decide if your home costs $3,000 or $8,000 per year to heat.

-In the next 5 minutes, you'll find out:
+In the next 5 minutes, you will find out:

-• The 3 building stages where Canadian-specific house checklist items matter most
+- The 3 building stages where Canadian list items matter most

 The $127,000 Finding

 Case: Two identical 2,000 sq ft homes built at the same time in Winnipeg.
 Same floor plan.
 Same materials list.
-Different contractors.
+Different builders.

-House A: Built by contractor with 15 years in Arizona, new to Manitoba.
+House A: Built by builder with 15 years in Arizona, new to Manitoba.
 Used standard US building methods with Canadian code following.

 Cost to build: $425,000

-House B: Built by contractor with 20 years Manitoba work.
-Used Manitoba-specific cold climate building methods.
+House B: Built by builder with 20 years Manitoba work.
+Used Manitoba-specific winter building methods.

 Cost to build: $440,000 (3.5% more)